a2liu/liu-compiler/ideas.md

 - First-class bitfield type
 - Compile-time values that contain pointers should probably be unusable from runtime code
-- No laziness in the compiler.
+- No lazy typechecking in the compiler.
 - `for_now` that lets you assign to something until the end of the scope.
 Syntax is `for_now a.b.c = 12` and semantics are: